 So how can we change our habits???

-I started to change my eating habits around 4 years ago, I started small by drinking more water, reducing white starchy carbs and replacing them with wholemeal and whole-grains and reducing as much processed sugar as possible.
+I started to change my eating habits around 5 years ago, I started small by drinking more water, reducing white starchy carbs and replacing them with wholemeal and whole-grains and reducing as much processed sugar as possible.
 I didn't try to "diet" by cutting out food groups but just made better choices and month by month tried to improve a little further.
-I've always allowed treats and food that I like (I always have and always will love a Mc Donalds) I honestly think this is the best way to do it because when we deny ourselves something we just want it even more.
+I've always allowed treats and food that I like, I honestly think this is the best way to do it because when we deny ourselves something we just want it even more.
 I have developed recipes over the years so that my meals and snacks are tasty as well as nutritious.